 All general hospitals in Ohio are in Buckeye’s network.
 University of Toledo Medical Center and Cincinnati Children’s Medical Center are also in network with Buckeye via our specialty behavioral health vendor and sister company, Envolve, (formerly called Cenpatico) for inpatient psychiatric services for children.
 Additionally, Envolve works with all psychiatric hospitals (free standing and psychiatric units of general hospitals) to ensure medically necessary inpatient psychiatric care is covered regardless of whether or not the hospital is included in Envolve’s network.
 Buckeye’s behavioral health care management team has developed unique onsite relationships with the majority of the Ohio psychiatric hospitals, and works with the hospital social workers and parents/guardians to attend family meetings with the team prior to discharge.
 The goal of these meetings is to engage the member and family in Buckeye’s care management program, complete and initial needs assessment, and develop a person centered care plan to support the member as he or she transitions back into the community.

-The link to our pharmacy information is provided below.
-The entire formulary is online.
+The entire formulary is online on our website.
 You can find both the PDL and list of medications requiring prior authorization using the link provided.
 You can also find the maintenance drug list.
 Please note that our PDL and list of medications that require prior authorization can change so it is important for you and/or your provider to check this information when you need to fill/refill a medication.
 You can also call the Buckeye Member Services Department to request information on our PDL and medications that require prior authorization.